Eurostar: Fleet updates

 In 2004–2005 the "Inter-Capital" sets still in daily use for international services were refurbished with a new interior designed by Philippe Starck.
 The original grey-yellow scheme in Standard class and grey-red of First/Premium First were replaced with a grey-brown look in Standard and grey-burnt-orange in First class.
 Power points were added to seats in First class and coaches 5 and 14 in Standard class.
 Premium First class was renamed BusinessPremier.

 In 2008, Eurostar announced that it would be carrying out a mid-life refurbishment of its Class 373 trains to allow the fleet to remain in service beyond 2020.
 This will include the 28 units making up the Eurostar fleet, but not the three Class 373/1 units used by SNCF or the seven Class 373/2 "North of London" sets.
 As part of the refurbishment, the Italian company Pininfarina was contracted to redesign the interiors, and The Yard Creative was selected to design the new buffet cars.
 On 11 May 2009 Eurostar revealed the new look for its first-class compartments.
 The first refurbished train was due in service in 2012, and Eurostar planned to complete the entire process by 2014.
 On 13 November 2014 Eurostar announced the first refurbished trains would not re-enter the fleet until the 3rd or 4th quarter of 2015 due to delays at the completion centre.
 The last refurbished e300 eventually re-entered service in April 2019.

 Eurostar e320

-In addition to the announced mid-life update of the existing Class 373 fleet, Eurostar in 2009 began looking to purchase eight new trainsets.
+In addition to the announced mid-life update of the existing Class 373 fleet, Eurostar in 2009 began looking to purchase eight new train sets.
 Any new trains would need to meet the same safety rules governing passage through the Channel Tunnel as the existing Class 373 fleet.
 The replacement to the Class 373 trains has been decided jointly between the French Transport Ministry and the UK Department for Transport.
 The new trains will be equipped to use the new ERTMS in-cab signalling system, due to be fitted to High Speed 1 around 2040.